dpiras/cosmopower-jax/README.md

 (We will add a logo soon!)

 `CosmoPower-JAX` in an extension of the [CosmoPower](https://github.com/alessiospuriomancini/cosmopower) framework to emulate cosmological power spectra in a differentiable way.
-With `CosmoPower-JAX` you can efficiently run Hamiltonian MOnte Carlo with hundreds of parameters (for example, nuisance parameters describing systematic effects), on CPUs and GPUs, in a fraction of the time which would be required with traditional methods.
+With `CosmoPower-JAX` you can efficiently run Hamiltonian Monte Carlo with hundreds of parameters (for example, nuisance parameters describing systematic effects), on CPUs and GPUs, in a fraction of the time which would be required with traditional methods.
 We provide some examples on how to use the neural emulators below, and more applications in our paper (coming soon).

 ## Usage